 Graham currently works with leading New Zealand companies such as Downer, Farmlands, Reckitt & Benckiser and the Giltrap Spencer Group focusing on team building, culture and leadership development and regularly speaks internationally.

 Graham is a shareholder in the successful coaching website The Rugby Site and is often featured on podcasts with coaching tips.
-He sits on the board of The Plunket and Hillary Foundation; is an Ambassador for Coastguard; a Patron for Kiwis for Kiwi; and on the advisory board for the Pinnacle Programme,
+He sits on the board of The Plunket and Hillary Foundations; is an Ambassador for Coastguard; a Patron for Kiwis for Kiwi; and on the advisory board for the Pinnacle Programme.

 Graham’s speaking topics include - the high performance environment, team culture, motivation, team development, and leadership.
 His presentations are readily applicable to the business environment, as well as the sporting arena.